Applicants Schools Enterprise Media About Find a course Apply

 About

 The Bachelor of Engineering Honours (Environmental Engineering) is an undergraduate coursework degree that will give you the skills to develop technologies to create a healthier and more sustainable future.
-This course is accredited by Engineers Australia and other major professional engineering institutions.

 You will complete degree foundational core units in mathematics and computing, along with a suite of multidisciplinary project units.
-You will also complete stream core and specialist elective units in environmental engineering, and can choose to complete an optional specialisation.
+You will also complete stream core and specialist elective units in environmental engineering and can choose to complete an optional specialisation.

 Throughout your degree, you will undertake professional engagement activities as part of the Professional Engagement Program, including engineering work experience in the final year.